hillaper/Rela2x/README.md

 ## Citations

-If you use Rela²x in your research, please include the following citation:
+If you use Rela²x in your work, please include the following citation:

-[]
+P. Hilla, J. Vaara, Rela²x: Analytic and automatic NMR relaxation theory, *J. Magn.
+Reson.*, 2025; https://doi.org/10.1016/j.jmr.2024.107828